Dan Sallitt

 Dan Sallitt (born July 27, 1955) is an American filmmaker and film critic.
 He is known for his microbudget filmmaking and cinephile film criticism.

-Early life
+Early life and career

-Sallitt was born on July 27, 1955 in Wilkes-Barre, Pennsylvania.
+Sallitt was born on July 27, 1955, in Wilkes-Barre, Pennsylvania.
 He received a Bachelor of Arts in Mathematics from Harvard College in 1976 and a Master of Fine Arts in Screenwriting from the University of California, Los Angeles in 1979.

+Sallitt resides in New York City, where he works as a technical writer for the New York City Office of Technology and Innovation.

 Film criticism

 Sallitt moved to Los Angeles in 1976, where he served as first-string film critic for The Los Angeles Reader from 1983 to 1985.
 He has written film criticism for outlets such as Slate, The Chicago Reader, MUBI, Masters of Cinema, and The Village Voice.
 He maintains a film blog called Thanks for the Use of the Hall.

 When Sight & Sound published its list of the greatest films of all time in 2012, Sallitt was asked to submit a list of his top-ten films.
 His selections consisted of Angel, Daisy Kenyon, Diary of a Country Priest, The General, The Mother and the Whore, Morocco, Notorious, Rio Bravo, Ruggles of Red Gap, and The Searchers.